BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Generated Dialog Timelines
 ####

 The GeneratedDialogTimelines files contain information linking each DialogsBinary file to its proper timeline file, as well as each of the characters, props, scenery, and so on that are referenced by the timeline files.
 These files are huge, and contain information on most of the dialog timelines in the game.
-You should generally only include the entries for the dialog timelines you're editing in your mods, though!
+You should generally only include the entries for the dialog timelines you're editing in your mods!

 The GeneratedDialogTimelines files can be found at these file paths: